austinfreenet/afn-docs/afn_nextgen_project.md

 ## 2016-11-1

 Whoops, we have some screen burnin on our test machine.
-I guess LCDs are suceptible to burnin.
+I guess LCDs are susceptible to burnin.
 I've enabled xscreensaver.

 ## 2016-11-15